-The free SSL certificates from Let's Encrypt have triggered an important development on the German hosting market: Protecting personal data on your own website is now free almost everywhere.
+The free SSL certificates from Let’s Encrypt have triggered an important development on the German hosting market: Protecting personal data on your own website is now free of charge almost everywhere.
 But how has the initiative, which issues free SSL certificates for everyone as a certification authority, fared so far?
 A detailed look at the development.

 Let’s Encrypt plays an important role in this context.
 This is because the initiative from California issues free SSL certificates to everyone.
 This enables every website operator to set up SSL free of charge and also relatively easily.
 And the US Certification Authority has already had an impact on the German hosting market.
 Many hosters already offer free certificates.
 Some have integrated Let’s Encrypt, others offer free certificates from other providers.